mozilla-conduit/git-hg-sync/README.md

 - `branch_mappings` describes which Git repo and branches should be sync to which Hg repo
 - `tag_mappings` describes which Git tags should be sync to which Hg repo

+By default, `config-docker.toml` will be used, both by the Docker image itself, as well as the compose stack.
+It is however possible to instruct the container to use another of the shipped configuration files by setting the `ENVIRONMENT` env variable.
+The container will default to user `config-${ENVIRONMENT}.toml`, unless the `CMD` is explicitly overridden.

 ### Repository configuration

 Both `*_mappings` sections have a `[source|destination]_url` (`source` is Git, `destination` is Hg).
 They also have a `[branch|tag]_pattern`, which allows to filter Git branches or tags to sync to specified Hg destinations (and branch).
 The `pattern` supports regexps.